-Figure 4: A) Counts of artifacts of biotic factors causing mortality of snails (< 10 mm SL) in the two seasons, and B) seasonal abundance of predators of juvenile snails from throw-trap samples (Crayfish and Giant Water Bug), and from standard sets of trap nets (Greater Siren).
+Figure 4: A) Counts of artifacts of biotic factors causing mortality of snails (< 10 mm SL) in the two seasons in the LILA wetlands, and B) seasonal abundance of predators of juvenile snails from throw-trap samples (Crayfish and Giant Water Bug), and from standard sets of trap nets (Greater Siren).
 Sampling effort was equal in each season.
 C) Per-capita predation rate from the different predators in the two seasons.